Victoria Matthews: Episcopal ministry

 From 1994 to 1997 she was Suffragan (Assistant) Bishop of Toronto, for the Credit Valley area.
 She became the first woman to be a bishop in the Anglican Church of Canada.

 She was elected Bishop of Edmonton in 1997, and held the position until her resignation in 2007.
 In 2004, she was a nominee for the posts of Bishop of Toronto and Primate of the Anglican Church of Canada but had to withdraw from both slates in order to undergo treatment for breast cancer.

 She was bishop-in-residence at Wycliffe College, Toronto, from January to April 2008.
 In February 2008, she was elected Bishop of Christchurch in the Anglican Church in Aotearoa, New Zealand and Polynesia, and she was enthroned on 30 August 2008.

 During her time as the Bishop of Christchurch, there were over 12,000 earthquakes and aftershocks in the city and surrounding area.
 The Diocese had 220 buildings badly damaged or destroyed including the iconic ChristChurch Cathedral which is central to the history of the city and province.
 Recognising the length of time before a new Cathedral in Cathedral Square would be built, the Transitional Cathedral, also known as the 'Cardboard Cathedral,' was erected.

 In March 2018 she announced her resignation as diocesan bishop effective 1 May 2018.
 She was a nominee in the election of coadjutor bishop of Toronto.
 The election was held on 9 June 2018.
 Andrew Asbil, then Dean of Toronto, was elected.

+She was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 2021.